5T33Z0/OC-Little-Translated/03_USB_Fixes/README.md

 Follow [**this guide**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/03_USB_Fixes/ACPI_Mapping_USB_Ports) to map your USB Ports via SSDT Table.

 ## Resources
-- After about 3 years a ew version of [USBInjectAll.kext](https://github.com/daliansky/OS-X-USB-Inject-All/releases) is available which supports 400 to 600-series boards.
+- After about 3 years a new version of [USBInjectAll.kext](https://github.com/daliansky/OS-X-USB-Inject-All/releases) is available which supports 400 to 600-series boards.